Best Air Purifiers for Wildfire Smoke

 “If you look at any of the top-rated air purifiers tested in our labs, they’re physically big because of the big HEPA filter inside of them,” says John Galeotafiore, associate director of product testing at Consumer Reports.
 “That’s the one thing they all have in common.”

-To test how well these machines trap small particulates from smoke, we inject cigarette smoke particles into a sealed room and use a particle counter to measure the number and size of particles, as small as 0.1 micron, in the room as an air purifier works.
+To evaluate how well these machines trap small particulates from smoke, we inject cigarette smoke particles into a sealed room and use a particle counter to measure the number and size of particles, as small as 0.1 micron, in the room as an air purifier works.
 Because air purifiers typically have a number of speed settings, we test for smoke removal at the highest speed and a lower speed.
 (Some models that perform well at high speeds don’t do as well at low speeds.)

 We also measure noise levels at every speed a machine has because you’ll need to run it 24 hours a day for it to be effective.
 We also calculate annual operating costs, which include filter replacements and energy use.